smcclab/smc-course/01-policies.md

 - Special Consideration is **not for extensions**.
 If you need an extension see above.

-Laptop Ensemble does not have exams so the procedures for Deferred Assessment do not apply in this course.
+Sound and Music Computing does not have exams so the procedures for Deferred Assessment do not apply in this course.

 If you are confused about how Special Consideration or Deferred Examinations